 Dr. Emma Rawlings works with Rochford Extended Services providing psychological support via EPiC (Educational Psychology in the Community).
 Emma is Chartered by the British Psychological Society and registered to practice with the Health Professionals Council (HPC).

 Emma has been an Educational Psychologist for the past 10 years at Essex County Council providing services across Rochford, Canvey Island and Basildon and previous to that worked as a primary school teacher and SENCO in the Southend area.
 Emma specialises in supervision and support for staff in order to build capacity and offer sustainable support in the community.
 She has recently been awarded the prestigious accolade of a doctorate for her research and studies with the University of East London.

 Emma offers regular consultations across the district to school staff and involved professionals as well as opportunities for assessment & intervention advice for children and young people aged 0 – 19.
 She is also facilitating a range of supervision, training (including Talk Boost) and support groups across the district for parents/carers and involved professionals.

-Michelle is a qualified and experienced counsellor and member of the British Association of Counselling and Psychotherapy (BACP) working in accordance with the BACP Code of Practice for Standards & Ethics.
+Michelle is a qualified and experienced counsellor and member of the British Association of Counselling and Psychotherapy (BACP) working in accordance with their Code of Practice for Standards & Ethics.

 Michelle spent 5 years as a member of the Family Support Team at Havens Hospice, working with families from time of diagnosis in both Fairhaven and Little Haven.